Murder of S Taher Ahmed: Trial

-Rajshahi unit President of Jamaat-e-Islami Bangladesh, Ataur Rahman, brought out a rally celebrating the verdict after members of his party's student wing were acquitted.
+Rajshahi unit president of Jamaat-e-Islami Bangladesh, Ataur Rahman, brought out a rally celebrating the verdict after members of his party's student wing were acquitted.
 Two former Vice-Chancellors of University of Rajshahi and teachers of the university expressed disappointment.
-Faculty of the University of Rajshahi and family members of Ahmed stated they felt unsafe after the release of Mahbubul Alam Saleh.
+Faculty of the University of Rajshahi and family members of Ahmed stated they felt unsafe after the release of Saleh.